 Testing the Best-Rated Indoor Smokeless Grill: Phillips HD6371

-We wanted to give indoor grills the best opportunity to shine, so we turned to the top-rated model (as ranked by the guys over at American BBQ): the Philips Smoke-less Avance Collection Indoor Grill, model HD6371/94.
+We wanted to give indoor grills the best opportunity to shine, so we turned to the top-rated model (as ranked by The Squirrel ): the Philips Smoke-less Avance Collection Indoor Grill, model HD6371/94.
 They have another model, the HD6372/94, which is exactly the same, but adds a second thin-bar grill grate to the thick-bar grate that comes with our test model.

 The Philips looked good out of the box.
 The base unit is well-insulated and well-balanced so it won’t start your house on fire or tip over.
 It has infrared emitters on the long sides with reflectors around to direct the heat up at the cooking surface.
 An aluminum grate sits on top of the base, and features plastic hand grips at a distance from the cooking surface.
 There is a big drip pan that slides into the bottom of the base unit.